DBA-MdAnasMiah/Database-Administration-SQL/Security/Login.md

 ## To Create Login with least privilage.

-The following scirpt will generate a login with no permission, this login wont be able to do anything in the database, unless we grant any other permission, like sysadmin or anything.
+The following script will generate a login with no permission, this login wont be able to do anything in the database, unless we grant any other permission, like sysadmin or anything.

 ```sql
 USE [master]